commoncrawl/cc-crawl-statistics/plots/crawlermetrics.md

 Crawler-Related Metrics
 =======================

-Crawler-related metrics are extracted from the crawler log files, cf. [../stats/crawler/].
+Crawler-related metrics are extracted from the crawler log files, cf. [../stats/crawler/](https://github.com/commoncrawl/cc-crawl-statistics/blob/master/stats/crawler/) and include
-Metrics include
 - the size of the URL database (CrawlDb)
 - the fetch list size (number of URLs scheduled for fetching)
 - the response status of the fetch: